hericks/polars-100/README.md

 The keyed text format (`ktx`) is a minimal human readable key-values to store text (markdown or others) indexed by keys.

+**Disclaimer.** This project is still in its early stages, and the exercises are not yet complete.
+If you would like to contribute, please feel free to open a pull request.

 ### Variants for other libraries

 - **Numpy.** [100 Numpy Exercises](https://github.com/rougier/numpy-100) (inspired this project!)